|MAISY Database Applications|

-MAISY databases have been applied for more than 15 years to analyze nearly every conceivable household, firm and institution energy issue.
+MAISY databases have been applied to analyze nearly every conceivable household, firm and institution energy issue.
 MAISY clients range from start-up companies and consulting engineers to the largest US investor-owned utilities and the US Department of Energy.
 This page includes a sample of MAISY Database applications.
-Some of these applications projects have been performed by clients who have licensed a Database for application inhouse and some applications have been performed by Jackson Associates with results provided to clients.
+Some of these applications projects have been performed by clients who have licensed a Database for application in-house and some applications have been performed by Jackson Associates with results provided to clients.

 A Midwestern Energy Service Company: Evaluated geographical and building market segments to assess potential for a variety of energy service product offerings.

 A Canadian Energy Service Company: Assisted in market potential analysis to assess entry into new Canadian energy services markets.
 Provided consulting support in development of customer segmentation and profitability analysis.

 Demand Response Provider: Provided electricity and peak demand detailed by 4-digit SIC code for commercial and industrial customers for application at a large southwestern Utility.

 Southern US Utility: Provided 8760 hourly load data and market assessment to determine impacts of changes in rate structures on current and future utility revenue.

 Solar energy system provider: Provided typical electricity use for single family homes for all zip-codes in California.

 Smart Grid Organization: Provided electricity use and hourly load information for 15 utility service areas along with monthly customer-class, end-use hourly load forecasting models.

 Western US Utility: Developed energy customer energy use and hourly loads in the Texas market for use in retail energy target marketing activities.

 Texas Retail Energy Provider: Assisted a Texas retail energy provider in developing competitive market strategies.
 Developed residential and commercial customer profit scoring models and customer targeting models and provided consulting support for a variety of modeling, analysis and strategy applications.